designer-for-camel/camel-designer/README.md

 - Current 'Drag & Drop' in Designer view lacks precision, it's not using a-frame/three.js native mechanisms.
   Needs to be replaced with native one.
-- Current XML rendering for Camel routes is too complicated, navigating via 3D objects. applying an XSLT transform on the HTML nodes might do the trick and vastly simplifying the task.
+- Current XML rendering for Camel routes uses 3D objects to navigate.
+  Applying an XSLT transform on the HTML nodes might improve the process to rendering the source code.

 ## List of future candidate features

-- Ability to open in Designer view saved XML definitions.
-- create wire tap activity
 - create Transform activity (entity with box and triangle alternating)
 - option to create 2/3/4 ways in choices and forks
 - align VR/mouse controllers
 - option on/off to move/work
 - navigation buttons (e.g. left/right with slide animations effect)
-- (started) import Camel XML files to 3D models

 ## Known Issues

 - Code synchronisation between editor and designer is to be completed.
 Changes on designer will reflect on the editor but changes in the editor will not reflect on the designer view.
-- Designer panel gets lost and reset if panel is hidden.
 - add/delete activities mid-flow not always possible, review needed.
-- add choice in mid step not clean, to reproduce: from(),log1(),log2(), from log1 do choice()
 - adding steps from start not working
-- (fixed?) mouse drag-n-drop not great, has jumps, please make smooth
-- (fixed?) sometimes positions are not in sync, is there anything possible to do to fix?
-- (fixed?) nextPos sometimes jumps to far ahead.
-- (fixed?) choices are not created with symetric shape and distances
+- Only limited Camel blocks are supported, more will be implemented.
+For now, unsupported blocks will show red and a question mark.

 </br>